MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

    :::image type="content" source="../assets/images/Tools-and-SDK-revamp/edit-manifest-for-visual-studio/vs-hover-key-placeholder.png" alt-text="Screenshot is an example showing when you hover over key beside placeholder can view the same values for dev and local environment." lightbox="../assets/images/Tools-and-SDK-revamp/edit-manifest-for-visual-studio/vs-hover-key-placeholder.png":::

    > [!NOTE]
    > If the environment has not been provisioned, or the Teams app dependencies have not been prepared, it indicates that the values for placeholder have not been generated.
-Please follow the guidance inside hover to generate corresponding values.
+You can follow the guidance inside the hover to generate corresponding values.

 ### Preview manifest file

-To preview the manifest file, you can sideload for local or deploy for Azure.
+You can sideload for local, or deploy for Azure to preview the manifest file.
 You can preview the manifest file by performing the following step:

 * Select **Project** > **Teams Toolkit** and trigger **Prepare Teams App Dependencies** or **Provision in the Cloud** that generates configuration for local or remote Teams app.